The Vivobarefoot Stealth II is a high-quality barefoot road running shoe. It has a unique, breathable upper, and a great outsole.

 - At 3 mm, the sole unit is thin enough to let the foot experience the most natural environment possible.

-- The upper consists of an engineered hex-shaped laminated mesh that provides support and allows for a comfortable stretch.
+- The upper of this Vivobarefoot running shoe consists of an engineered hex-shaped laminated mesh that provides support and allows for a comfortable stretch.

 As a minimalist running shoe, the Stealth II provides plenty of room for the foot to move naturally and comfortably.
 However, while it fits true to size, runners with a high-volume foot might want to wear half a size up to accommodate their forefoot.
 The width profiles are D – Medium for men and B – Medium for women.